thefireflytech/filament-blog/README.md

 ```

 ## Usage
-After composer require, you can start using the Filament Blog Plugin by run the following command:
+After composer require, you can start using the Filament Blog Plugin by runing the following command:

 ```bash
 php artisan filament-blog:install
 ```
-This command will publish `filamentblog.php` config file and `create_blog_tables.php.stub` migration file.
+This command will publish `filamentblog.php` config file and `create_blog_tables.php` migration file.
 ````php
 <?php
 /**